Mano186/Frt-health-MedZone/README.md

 # ✨  MedZone ✨

-This is a web based application developed for health related based website in india
+This is a web based application developed for health related website in india

 ### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.